Natalino Otto: Cinema and Sanremo Festival

 Thanks to his popularity, also the movie industry wanted him.
 He was offered singer roles in a few films.
 He was the leading character in The Whole City Sings directed by Riccardo Freda in 1945.
 He also starred in La casa senza tempo and Carosello del varietà.

-During the 1950s, Natalino Otto took part for five times to the Sanremo Music Festival.
+During the 1950s, Natalino Otto took part for five times in the Sanremo Music Festival.
 His best result was a third place in 1955 with a song titled "Canto nella Valle".
 In that year he married Flo Sandon's, also an Italian singer.
 They had a daughter Silvia born in 1956.

 In the early 1960s, Otto retired from the public scene, but he continued to be involved in show organization, recordings and musical research.

 He died in Milan in 1969.

 Overview

 Natalino Otto was a very prolific singer.
 He recorded over two thousand songs during his career.
 His greatest hits were "Ho un sassolino nella scarpa", "Mamma voglio anch'io la fidanzata", "Mister Paganini", "Polvere di stelle", "Op op trotta cavallino", "Natalino studia canto", "Il valzer del boogie-woogie", "La classe degli asini".

-Natalino Otto and his wife Flo Sandon's are credited with the discovery of one of Italy's greatest singers of all times – Mina.
+Natalino Otto and his wife Flo Sandon's (married at 2nd June 1955) are credited with the discovery of one of Italy's greatest singers of all times – Mina.
 On the night of 24 September 1958 the Happy Boys, a band of teen-age students was playing in the Rivaloro del Re dance hall, Cremona.
 Otto and his wife were present, and were greatly impressed by the singer of that group.
 They went to meet her at the end of the concert and proposed her a trial recording session.
 One month later, Mina's first single was out.